senzing-garage/knowledge-base/proposals/file-layout.md

 1. Configuration file
 1. Defaults

+With exception of "Defaults", all are optional.
+Any combination can be used.
+For instance, `FOO` can be specified as a command-line option and an environment variable.
+In this case the value of `FOO` in the command-line option takes precedence over the value in the environment variable.

 ### Command-line options

 The highest configuration priority is given to a command-line option.
 The command-line option over-rides an Environment variable, configuration-file value, and default value.
 If a value is not specified on the command-line, then the pecking order is:
-Environment variables; Configuration file, if specified; default values.
+Environment variables; Configuration file; and finally default values.

 1. Example: